Piwigo/piwigo-docker/podman-quadlet/README.md

 ### Diagnosing errors

-Access the systemd journal `journalctl --user -eu piwigo.service`, most common errors are permision issues.
+Access the systemd journal `sudo journalctl -eu piwigo.service`, most common errors are permision issues.
 Ensure that your volume is in a valid location and has read and write permisions.

 ### Documentation